 Index register modification is specified by a 1 bit in the h-field of the instruction, while indexing itself is specified by a nonzero value in the x-field.
-Both the indexing and modifying functions take place within the basic instruction execution cycle adding no additional instruction execution time.
+Both functions take place within the basic instruction execution cycle.

 When cascaded indirect addressing is used in an operation, full indexing capabilities are provided at each level.
 Indirect addressing replaces the x-, h-, i- and u-fields of the instruction, beginning with a new indexing cycle for each cascaded sequence.
 This process continues until the i-field is zero.